News & Updates: SUMMER 2017

 BEARCAMP loon PAIR 2017

 The loon nest was launched on April 29 a couple of weeks after the loon pair returned.
-The loons have not yet started nesting on the raft.
+We have notified LPC that the loons have not nested on the raft this year and there are three loons living on the pond.